bailatrix/VDJfinder/README.md

 # VDJfinder
 > A search tool for identifying V, D, and J gene segments in Ig and TCR loci.
-Optionally, supports identification of pseudogenes and scan of NCBI database.
+Optionally, supports identification of pseudogenes and scan of local NCBI database.

-__TODO:__
+__Project on Hold (1/15/2020)__
+Remaining Tasks:
 - implement screening methods for necessary search parameters:
     - locus_file
     - locus_type